Launching Emacs

 one concession to readability on dark terminals.

-To get the same effect outside the repo, add an alias to your shell:
+To get the same effect anywhere, add an alias to your shell: